spray/spray/docs/documentation/spray-routing/key-concepts/directives.rst

 .. rst-class:: wide

-* Transform the incoming ``RequestContext`` before passing it on to its inner route
+* Transform the incoming ``RequestContext`` before passing it on to its inner Route
 * Filter the ``RequestContext`` according to some logic, i.e. only pass on certain requests and reject all others
-* Extract values from the ``RequestContext`` and make them available to its inner route as "extractions"
+* Extract values from the ``RequestContext`` and make them available to its inner Route as "extractions"
 * Complete the request

 The first point deserves some more discussion.
 A ``RequestContext`` is the central object that is passed on through a route structure and, potentially, in between actors.
 It's immutable but light-weight and can therefore be copied quickly.
-When a directive receives a ``RequestContext`` instance from the outside it can decide to pass this instance on unchanged to its inner route or it can create a copy of the ``RequestContext`` instance, with one or more changes, and pass on this copy to its inner route.
+When a directive receives a ``RequestContext`` instance from the outside it can decide to pass this instance on unchanged to its inner Route or it can create a copy of the ``RequestContext`` instance, with one or more changes, and pass on this copy to its inner Route.
 Typically this is good for two things:

 * Transforming the ``HttpRequest`` instance
 * "Hooking in" another response transformation function into the responder chain.